elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

     azd infra synth
     ```

-1. After running the command some additional directories will be created:
+1. After running the command some additional directories will be created in the AppHost project directory:

     ```yaml
     - infra/            # Infrastructure as Code (bicep) files